Known for its boldness, ferocity, strength and stamina, the wolverine is the world’s largest mustelid after the giant otter.

 Wolverines are coming into conflict with humans more frequently due to the increase of property development and recreational lands.
 Hunting and trapping of wolverines have reduce their numbers, causing them to disappear from large parts of their former range.

-Like stoats and weasels, wolverines are often given the overemphasized title of ‘killing machines’.
+Like weasels, wolverines are often given the overemphasized title of ‘killing machines’.
 Due to their size and strength, it is true they are more fierce than other mustelids.
 However, this behavior is once again not unique to the animal kingdom; especially in larger carnivorous mammals.
 When it comes to hunting, protecting territory or fending off predators, carnivores are not known to be gentle or compassionate.
-It should be noted that when an animal is simply labeled a ‘killing machine’, the average person will focus on that one particular characteristic, rather than the animal’s other abilities, or vulnerabilities.
+It should be noted that when an animal is simply branded a ‘killing machine’, people will often focus on that one particular characteristic, rather than the animal’s other abilities, or vulnerabilities.

 Size: 65-105 cm / 26-41 in (males), 63-89 cm / 25-35 in (females)